rushab-rayalwar/StockMarketAnalysis/README.md

 - **Profit/Loss Color Coding**:
   - Background colors for profit values are styled with a reddish hue if the value is less than or equal to 0, and with a greenish hue if positive.

+## How to use

+**Note:** After opening the application, please wait for the data to load.
+At times, this can take upto 30 seconds
+- **Choosing stocks**: Simply click / tap on a stock in the list on the right side (for desktop screens) or at the bottom (for mobile screens).
+On choosing a stock, the chart and summary would update accordingly.
+- **Analysing Chart**: Hover the pointer over the chart to know the value of the selected stock at that point in time.
+The value is showed in the tooltip.
+The peak and trough values are present at the bottom of the chart.
+- **Choosing Time Span of the Chart**: For desktop screens, the options to choose the time-span would appear below the bottom right corner of the chart.
+And for mobile screens, the options would appear in the center below the chart.
+Clicking on any option would update the chart with a fade-out and fade-in transition.

   ## Technologies Used

-- **HTML**: Markup language used for structuring the content of the webpage.
+- **HTML**: Used for structuring the content of the webpage.
-- **CSS**: Stylesheet language used for designing and styling the visual appearance of the webpage.
+- **CSS**: Stylesheet used for designing and styling the visual appearance of the webpage.
-- **JavaScript**: Programming language used for adding interactivity and dynamic functionality to the webpage.
+- **JavaScript**: Used for adding interactivity and dynamic functionality to the webpage.
 - **Chart.js**: JavaScript library for creating interactive and customizable charts and graphs.